 I tread water and wait for the boat to pick me up.

-There are whoops and cheers all round.
-Whale shark wow!
+Back onboard, there are whoops and cheers all around.

 We do this four more times: jump, splash about frantically, attempt to swim alongside, watch the tail disappear.

-Whale sharks are listed as vulnerable to extinction.
-You can assist with whale shark research by submitting photos which show distinctive patterns and scarring or by making a donation.
+Whale sharks are listed as vulnerable to extinction and you can assist with whale shark research by submitting photos which show distinctive patterns and scarring or by donating.